manikjain/laravel-api-aws/readme.md

 For the purposes of this example deployment, the following things could be improved about the whole deployment:

 1. **Non-root docker image**: The Docker image runs with a root user.
 Docker images should be configured with a non-root user for security reasons.
 2. **RDS Publicly exposed**: RDS DB is accessible over a public endpoint.
 This was done to make it easier to connect to the MySQL instance from my local machine.
-Ideally, the RDS DB exist in a private subnet in a non-default VPC and made accessible via a jumphost in the same VPC.
+Ideally, the RDS DB must exist in a private subnet in a non-default VPC and made accessible via a jumphost in the same VPC.
 App Runner connects to the RDS DB via public internet.
 Once RDS is made private in a VPC, App Runner could be configured to privately connect to the RDS instance via VPC connectors.

    **Desirable setup for production:**

    ![image](https://github.com/user-attachments/assets/d6941420-a06a-4972-ba7c-ab0f232e2791)
 3. Redis/Memcached were not used (/disabled) with the api to keep the deployment simple.
 4. **Redundancy**: The setup doesn't use replication.
 Replication/Fault tolderance/High availability could be setup for RDS and the API (using another service other than App Runner).
+5. **Custom domain**: A custom domain could be used to access the application endpoint provided by App Runner.
+6. **Caching**: Docker image build could be cached as part of the github action workflow using different mechanisms to ensure faster build time.

 ## Folder structure